iter8-tools/docs/docs/tutorials/load-test-http-multiple.md

 # Load test multiple HTTP endpoints

-[Your first performance testing](../getting-started/first-performance.md) describes how to load test a single endpoint from an HTTP service inside Kubernetes.
-This tutorial expands on the previous tutorial and describes how to load test multiple endpoints from an HTTP service.
+[Your first performance testing](../getting-started/first-performance.md) describes how to load test a HTTP service.
+This tutorial expands on the previous tutorial and describes how to load test multiple HTTP endpoints.

 ![load-test-http](../getting-started/images/kubernetesusage.png)